Why Enroll in Kinesiology at MSU?

 - The cost of living in the Lansing area is very reasonable.

-Criteria for Admission to the Kinesiology M.S.
-Program
+Criteria for Admission to the Kinesiology Ph.D Program

-KIN faculty members use the following criteria when judging applicants for admission.
-Sources of information include transcripts, GRE test report, professional goals statement, resume, letters of recommendation, and writing sample.
+KIN faculty members use the following criteria when judging applicants for admission and when determining which prospective doctoral students to nominate for fellowships.
+Sources of information include transcripts, academic statement, personal statement, resume, and letters of recommendation.
 Students may submit additional materials if desired.
 Prospective students should make certain that all of these criteria are addressed in their admissions portfolios.

-- Academic excellence – GPA, GRE scores and percentile ranks (removal of this requirement is being considered), reputation of department or program of study pursued, letters of recommendation
+- Academic excellence – GPA, reputation of department or program of study pursued, letters of recommendation, other forms of academic evaluation

 - Leadership potential – academic/professional/community activities or employment, evidence of leadership potential, capacity to make a distinctive professional or scholarly contribution